Massive show of support for Kashmiris at Downing Street protest

 In Pakistan, a public holiday was announced and solidarity day was commemorated throughout the world to show support for the Kashmiri people who, every day, fight the aggression and violence perpetrated by the occupying Indian army and security forces.

-Pakistan’s Foreign Minister Shah Mahamood Qureshi is leading a delegation of all parties’ parliamentary delegation.
+Pakistan’s Foreign Minister Shah Mehmood Qureshi is leading a delegation of all parties’ parliamentary delegation.
 Leaders from Azad Kashmir are also in London to lobby the British parliamentarians.
-A one minute silence was observed at 10am in Pakistan to pay homage to the martyrs of the liberation struggle of occupied Kashmir.
+A one minute silence was observed at 10:am in Pakistan to pay homage to the martyrs of the liberation struggle of occupied Kashmir.

 Protestors outside 10 Downing Street chanted slogans against Indian government and called on international community to take notice of the Indian barbarity.
 They said that Britain had a moral obligation to intervene and help resolve the issue of Kashmir.
 The protestors said that Britain and other western governments have cut business deals with Narendra Modi and ignored the grievances of Kashmiris.